chanyoonzhu/leetcode-python/index.md

     - substring that has given numbers of certain characters:
         - algorithm: move right pointer to right until satisfies condition, then move left pointer to right to tighten window until condition not satisfied
         - eg. 76,1234; similar:904
+    - tips:
+        - can use monotonically decreasing queue to keep track of the max/min in window.
+Suitable for when the window size is large. eg.239,1696

 ## Sorting
 - quick sort